Most Famous Badminton Logos

 Logo Singapore Badminton Open

 The logo of the Singapore Badminton Open looks striking and festive, reflecting the competition’s spirit and the city’s atmosphere.
-On the left side is a stylized shuttlecock whose feathers are formed by human silhouettes in various colors.
+On the left is a stylized shuttlecock whose feathers are composed of human silhouettes in various colors.
 These colors symbolize Singapore’s cultural diversity, emphasizing the city’s hospitality and openness to participants worldwide.
-The silhouette of city buildings on the right is depicted in gray tones, representing the architectural appearance of the metropolis.
+The silhouette of city buildings on the right is depicted in gray tones, evoking the metropolis’s architectural appearance.
 The words “SINGAPORE BADMINTON OPEN” are written in a simple, confident font, adding formality and solidity.
 The design combines national symbols with sporting dynamics.

 YONEX German Open Badminton Championships